Roaring 21

 Every blackjack player knows, or should know, that a large gray area exists where the subject of card counting is concerned.
 The casinos would prefer that everyone think card counting is illegal, but is this really so?
-Card counting when playing blackjack is a matter which has been debated in the very halls of the Supreme Court of the United States.
+Card counting when playing Counting Edge is a matter which has been debated in the very halls of the Supreme Court of the United States.
 While some rulings have helped to clarify the matter, the legalities of card counting are still very much in question.

 Professional card counters have championed the rights of the blackjack player with some success, claiming that card counting is a skill like any other.
 As such, they claim that the casinos cannot infringe upon the rights of a card counter.
 One thing is for certain.
 The battle between the casinos and the players over the legalities of card counting has not seen its final battle yet.